 More on why some industries are classified as high-risk in Maxpay’s article: “How does a high-risk credit card processing work?”

-Here are some examples on what was going on with these industries during 2020:
+Here are some examples of what was going on with these industries during 2020:

-Games were another medium used by people to take their mind off troubling times.
+- Games were another medium used by people to take their minds off troubling times.
 For instance, since the beginning of the active phase of the lockdown in Italy, the internet traffic there increased by 70%, with online games being a big contributor to the leap.

 High-risk business opportunities in 2021